buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertyEnumerations/PEnum_TransitionSuperelevationType.md

 # PEnum_TransitionSuperelevationType

-Specifies how the transition shall occur between the previous and this event.
+Specifies how the transition shall occur between the previous and this event.<!-- end of definition -->

 ## Items